ruhtar/ByteStore/README.md

     - 1:N (One-to-Many): Managing relationships where one entity is related to multiple others, like Reviews of a Product.
     - N:N (Many-to-Many): Handling complex associations between multiple entities, like Products and ShoppingCarts.

+- **Image Storage**: In adherence to best practices, ByteStore avoids storing images directly in the database.
+Instead, images are securely managed in a FileStorage system hosted on Firebase.
+This approach optimizes performance and promotes cleaner database management.

 ### Caching:

 - **Distributed Caching with Redis**: The system takes performance a step further with distributed caching using Redis.
 This distributed cache enhances application performance and scalability by storing cached data in a distributed memory store accessible by all instances of the application.